zsquareplusc/lttp-backup/README.rst

   critical as under normal use the permissions of a link are not used anyway (only the permissions of the target).

-.. warning: Filenames with encoding errors are skipped!
+.. warning:: Filenames with encoding errors are skipped!
 (A warning is printed)

 Yes it not the first program of that kind.
 The reason it exists is that existing programs did, for me, not work well with some files or amount of data.
-There is no need to use rsync to make local copies.
+There is no need to use ``rsync`` to make local copies.
 Analyzing the files often takes more time than simply copying it.

 File access is minimized as much as possible.
 Files in the backup are usually